Ahmaud Arbery murder: Killers sentenced to life in prison | DW | 07.01.2022

 The main question in the case was whether the judge would give any of the three men an eventual chance to apply for parole.

-The McMichaels were each life sentences plus 20 years — without parole.
+The McMichaels were each given 20 additional years in prison on top of their life sentences — without parole.

 Bryan was sentenced to life, but was given the option of parole after serving 30 years.